 You may be wondering if any other concentrates are made with fresh-frozen buds?

 The answer is yes!
 There is also live rosin, which is worth exploring (note the ROSIN versus RESIN).
 Live rosin is also made from frozen buds.

 First, live rosin is made using a solventless extraction method that requires a mechanical press.
 Second, frozen buds contain too much moisture to be pressed this way, and so, bubble hash is made first from the frozen buds before making live rosin.

 Bubble hash is made using ice water, micron bags, and physical shaking.
 It is known for its brown, somewhat crumbly solid.
-This type of hash is an excellent addition to a bowl and can also be used for dabbing.
-Your smoking experience will be pure and smooth, packed with a long-lasting buzz.
+This type of hash is an excellent addition to a bowl and can also be for dabbing.
+Your smoking experience will be pure and smooth, with a long-lasting buzz.

 This bubble hash is then pressed to create live rosin, but it’s important to note that only bubble hash that has been made with freshly frozen, ”live” flowers can be made into live rosin.

 Live Resin – Now You Know Why It’s Special

 By now, you should have a solid idea around what makes live resin so special.
 Made from the fresh-frozen cannabis buds and processed with keeping the full cannabinoid and terpene profile, this concentrate is a special star on the cannabis market.

 Smoking live resins is an amazing experience that all stoners must try.
 You may just find yourself unable to go back to regular flowers after inhaling this potent and aromatic concentrate.